ChristofSeiler/nk_influenza/README.md

     * How does ipathwayguide know about gene pathways?
     * Other pathway analysis tool: Ingenuity Pathway Analysis

-## TODO

-* Christof: Christof Pipeline, find pathway database, combine gene score to pathway score, write bash script for steps 2 and 3 for sherlock
-* Lisa: Comparison between H1 and H2 strains (hoping that there easier to interpret)

 ## Sherlock

 Already available: